Skip to main content

 vite.config.mts

-import { vendureDashboardPlugin } from '@vendure/dashboard/plugin';
+import { vendureDashboardPlugin } from '@vendure/dashboard/vite';

 import { pathToFileURL } from 'url';